Developer Guide

 -

-with the command string to interpret the input. -
+LogicManagercallsparseCommandonAddressBookParserwith the command string to interpret the input. -

-to handle the specifics of parsing thelistShortCut
+AddressBookParsercreates aListShortCutCommandParserto handle the specifics of parsing thelistShortCutcommand.

-Step 3: Creating ListShortCutCommand
+Step 3: Creating ListShortCutCommand:

 -

-parses the command, confirming it matches the expected format. - After validating the command, it creates a new
+ListShortCutCommandParserparses the command, confirming it matches the expected format. - After validating the command, it creates a new

-, which in turn returns it toLogicManager
+ListShortCutCommandinstance and passes it back toAddressBookParser, which in turn returns it toLogicManager.

-Step 4: Executing ListShortCutCommand
+Step 4: Executing ListShortCutCommand:

 -

-) to access stored shortcuts.
+LogicManagercalls theexecutemethod ofListShortCutCommand, passing in theModelinstance (m) to access stored shortcuts.

 Step 5: Retrieving and Formatting Shortcuts: